 As you can see now, log onto incoming mail server is failed.
-It’s a problem with your Gmail account settings, but don’t worry—we’ll will show you how to fix it.
+It’s a problem with your Gmail account settings, but don’t worry—we’ll show you how to fix it.

 The fact is that Google considers such email clients as Outlook unsafe, because every time you access the mailbox, you need to specify your Google account password.
 You can allow unsafe applications to access your Gmail account or create a separate password for Outlook that is different from your Google password (see the last section of this article).

 To fix this sort of problem, start your browser and access your Gmail account and then click on your Profile.
 Now, go to the My account option.
-In the following window you will see a lot of settings, but we need to go to Sign-in & Security.
+In the following window, you will see a lot of settings, but we need to go to Sign-in & Security.
 From here go to Connected apps & sites tab and you will see the option which says Allow less secure apps: OFF.

 What we need to do now is just enable this option.

 Let’s test if it works.
 This time all tests must be completed successfully.
-So, just click on finish and use your Outlook, which is already synchronized with your Gmail account.
+So, just click on Finish and use your Outlook, which is already synchronized with your Gmail account.

 Tip.
 In case you are using Microsoft Outlook on the terminal (RDS) server, you should know that it’s saving temporary files.
 You can clean up those files by following this guide.